ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

 ### **8. Write tests for implemented agent.
 Check agent logic.**

-To make sure how your agent works it is best to create tests and cover in them all possible cases that your agent has to handle.
-For this, create a separate file with test cases and implement them.
+To make sure how your agent works it is best to generate tests and cover in them all possible cases that your agent has to handle.
+For this, generate a separate file with test cases and implement them.

 ```diff
  set-agents-module/